thoth-tech/documentation/docs/Splashkit/Applications/Tutorials and Research/Tutorial Proposals/Tutorial Markdowns/Getting Started With Sprites in Splashkit Tutorial - C#/Getting Started With Sprites in Splashkit Tutorial - CSharp.md

-# Title: Getting Started With Sprites in Splashkit - C#
+# Getting Started With Sprites in Splashkit - C#

 ## What _is_ a Sprite in Splashkit?